-- T. "Owner" means the owner of real property according to the records of the King County Department of Records and Elections, provided, that if the real property is being purchased under a recorded real estate contract, the purchaser shall be considered the owner of the real property. - U. "Project improvements" means site improvements and facilities that are planned and designed to provide service for a particular development or users of a project, and are not system improvements.
-No improvement or facility included in the capital facilities plan shall be considered a project improvement. - V. "Public facilities" means the public streets and roads of the city or other governmental entities. - W. "Residential" means housing, such as single family dwellings, accessory dwelling units, apartments, condominiums, mobile homes and/or manufactured homes, intended for occupancy by one or more persons and not offering other services.
-For this purpose of this chapter, an accessory dwelling unit, as defined in Chapter 5 and regulated in Chapter 115 of Title 23 of this code (zoning code), is considered an adjunct to the associated single family dwelling unit and is not charged a separate impact fee.
+- S. "Multifamily dwelling" means attached, stacked, duplex, or assisted living unit as defined in Chapter 5 of Title 23 of this code (Zoning Code). - T. "Owner" means the owner of real property according to the records of the King County Department of Records and Elections, provided, that if the real property is being purchased under a recorded real estate contract, the purchaser shall be considered the owner of the real property. - U. "Parks" means parks, open space, and recreational facilities. - V. "Project improvements" means site improvements and facilities that are planned and designed to provide service for a particular development or users of a project, and are not system improvements.
+No improvement or facility included in the capital facilities plan shall be considered a project improvement. - W. "Public facilities" means the public parks, open space, and recreational facilities. - X. "Residential" means housing, such as single-family dwellings (detached), multifamily dwellings (attached or stacked), accessory dwelling units, apartments, condominiums, mobile homes and/or manufactured homes or assisted living units intended for occupancy by one or more persons.
+For this purpose of this chapter, an accessory dwelling unit, as defined in Chapter

+5 and regulated in Chapter 115 of Title 23 of this code (zoning code), is considered an adjunct to the associated single family dwelling unit and is not charged a separate impact fee.

-- X. "Rate study" means the "Transportation Impact Fee Rate Study," City of Kirkland, by BRW.
-Inc., dated March 1999. - Y. ""Road" means a right-of-way which affords the principal means of access to abutting property, including avenue, place, way, drive, lane, boulevard, highway, street, and other thoroughfare, except an alley. - Z. "Square footage" means the square footage of the gross floor area of the development as defined in Chapter 5 of Title 23 of this code (zoning code). - AA.
+- Y. "Rate study" means the "Rate Study for Impact Fees for Parks and Recreational Facilities," City of Kirkland, by Henderson, Young and Company, dated July 1999. - Z. "Single-family dwelling" means detached living unit as defined in Chapter 5 of Title 23 of this code (zoning code). - AA.
 "System improvements" means public facilities included in the capital facilities plan and designed to provide service to service areas within the community at large, in contrast to project improvements.

-Section 27.04.030 Assessment of Impact Fees.
+Section 27.06.030 Assessment of Impact Fees.

-- A. The city shall collect impact fees, based on the schedule in Appendix A, from any applicant seeking a building permit from the city, or certificate of occupancy permit if a building permit is not required. - B. All impact fees shall be collected from the applicant prior to issuance of the building permit, or certificate of occupancy permit if no building permit is required, using the impact fee schedule then in effect or pursuant to an independent fee calculation accepted by the director pursuant to Section 27.04.040. - C. The department shall establish the impact fee rate for a land use that is not listed on the rate schedule in Appendix A. The applicant shall submit all information requested by the department for purposes of determining the impact fee rate pursuant to Section 27.04.040.
-The adopted cost per trip in Appendix A shall be the basis for establishing the impact fee rate.
+- A. The city shall collect impact fees, based on the schedule in Appendix A, from any applicant seeking a building permit from the city, or certificate of occupancy permit if a building permit is not required. - B. All impact fees shall be collected from the applicant prior to issuance of the building permit, or certificate of occupancy permit if no building permit is required, using the impact fee schedule then in effect or pursuant to an independent fee calculation accepted by the director pursuant to Section 27.06.040. - C. The department shall establish the impact fee rate for a land use that is not listed on the rate schedule in Appendix A. The applicant shall submit all information requested by the department for purposes of determining the impact fee rate pursuant to Section 27.06.040.

-- D. For a change in use of an existing building or dwelling unit, the impact fee shall be the applicable impact fee for the land use category of the new use, less the impact fee for the land use category of the prior use.
-For any change in use that includes an alteration, expansion, replacement or new accessory building, the impact fee shall be the applicable impact fee for the land use category of the new gross floor area (or if applicable, gross leasible area), less the impact fee for the land use category of the prior gross floor area (or if applicable, gross leasible area). - E. For building permits for mixed use developments, impact fees shall be imposed for the proportionate share of each land use based on the applicable unit of measurement found on the schedule in Appendix A. - F. The building division of the fire and building department shall not issue any building permit, or certificate of occupancy if no building permit is required, unless and until the impact fee has been paid.
+- D. For a change in use, the impact fee shall be the applicable impact fee for the land use category of the new use, less the impact fee for the land use category of the prior use. - E. For building permits for mixed use developments, impact fees shall be imposed on the residential component of the development found on the schedule in Appendix A. - F. The building division of the fire and building department shall not issue any building permit, or certificate of occupancy if no building permit is required, unless and until the impact fee has been paid.

-Section 27.04.040 Independent Fee Calculations.
+Section 27.06.040 Independent Fee Calculations.